Posted by Andreas Köstenberger

 In 1 Timothy 3:11, we read, “In the same way, women are to be worthy of respect, not malicious talkers but temperate and trustworthy in everything.”
 In context, the word “women” (Gr. gynē) refers either to women deacons or deacons’ wives.
-Translations are non-committal: the TNIV has “the women,” with a footnote, “Probably women who are deacons, or possibly deacons’ wives.”
+Translations are non-committal: the NIV has “the women,” with a footnote, “Probably women who are deacons’ wives or women who are deacons.”
 The NASB likewise has “women,” with a footnote, “either deacons’ wives or deaconesses.”

 On the whole, “women deacons” is more likely, for the following reasons: